 - Makes it much harder for auditor to attack your conclusion;

-- Significantly reduces “forgetting” why certain decisions were made; and
+- Significantly reduces “forgetting” why certain decisions were made;

 - Further demonstrates that you are meticulous in risk management activities.